jaxyfury/Ambariops/README.md

     *   **Key Responsibilities**: User acquisition and authentication.
 After a user successfully authenticates, this application securely redirects them to the main `web` application.
 It contains all the UI for login/signup forms and social provider buttons.

 *   #### `apps/web`
     *   **Purpose**: This is the secure, core application that users access after logging in.
-It contains all the functionality for cluster management and monitoring.
+It contains all the functionality for cluster management, monitoring, and also serves as the **central API backend** for the entire monorepo.
     *   **Technology**: A feature-rich Next.js application that heavily relies on client-side rendering for its interactive dashboards.
     *   **Key Responsibilities**: Provides all the main features of AmberOps, including the dashboard, cluster/service/host views, alerting, and settings.
-It also contains the backend API routes for NextAuth.js.
+It also contains the backend API routes for NextAuth.js and all data-related endpoints under `/api/v1/`.

 ---